MathClubISIB/mathclubisib.github.io/content/resources/fun_puzzles/index.md

 ---
 title: "Some Fun Puzzles"
-description: "Some Fun Puzzles the Students of Indian Statistical Institute, Bangalore."
+description: "Some Fun Puzzles by the Students of Indian Statistical Institute, Bangalore."
-summary: "Some Fun Puzzles the Students of Indian Statistical Institute, Bangalore."
+summary: "Some Fun Puzzles by the Students of Indian Statistical Institute, Bangalore."
+date: "15 August, 2023"
 ---

 {{< katex >}}